How to Request Auxiliary Marking Permission

 Banders should plan ahead for the next season's field work, and request permission to use auxiliary markers well in advance of their need to mark birds.
 Allow at least 6-8 weeks for the Bird Banding Laboratory to process your request.
 There may be additional time required for the bander to coordinate with other banders marking the same species.
 Coordination is the responsibility of the banders.
 Please make a separate request for each marker type and species, unless you have a group of species using the exact same marker type.
-Banders who wish to use auxiliary markers should send a request to firstname.lastname@example.org Canadian banders should send requests to Louise Laurin at email@example.com
+U.S. banders who wish to use auxiliary markers should send a request to firstname.lastname@example.org Canadian banders should send requests to Louise Laurin at email@example.com

 - permit number

 - estimated number to be marked

 - type of marker - (see choices at http://www.pwrc.usgs.gov/BBL/MANUAL/auxinfo.cfm)

 - geographic location of project (county(ies), state or province)

 - date study will begin and probable duration

 - a project proposal explaining the needs and goals

 - a brief summary of the bander's experience with the markers

 - color(s) of markers - (see choices at http://www.pwrc.usgs.gov/BBL/MANUAL/auxinfo.cfm)